nimbl3/Lottie-iOS/README.md

 # Lottie-iOS
-Custom animation by Lottie from AirBNB.
-You could add animation in mobile devices both iOS/Android without explicit coding only 3 line of code and you've done!!
+Custom animation by Lottie from AirBnB.
+You could add animation in mobile devices both in iOS/Android without explicit coding only 3 line of code and you've done!!
 What You need to prepare is

 ## Install Lottie
 **CocoaPods**